 Opposition proceedings are also available against EU trademark applications and must be filed within three months of the publication of the application.
 The opposition fee is €320.
 After the opposition is declared admissible, there is a cooling-off period during which the parties are given the opportunity to terminate the proceedings.
 Afterwards, parties are each given two months to communicate their arguments on the case; there can be several exchanges of briefs.
 EUIPO will then make a decision about the opposition.

-If the trademark is not distinctive, if it is deceptive, contrary to public policy and public morals, or if it cannot be represented, any interested party can request its invalidation.
+If the trademark is not distinctive, if it is deceptive or contrary to public policy and public morals, any interested party can request its invalidation.
 However, if the trademark infringes a prior right (trade name, surname, copyright), only the holder of the prior right can initiate an action.

 Infringement actions based on prior rights, whether copyright or trademark, as well as civil liability actions (i.e., rights on a corporate name), can also be brought against a trademark before a specialised court, and can lead to its invalidation.

 Trademark ownership may be claimed by a party who considers that the trademark has been applied for fraudulently.42

 Judicial first instance proceedings usually last nine to 18 months.
 The court fees are a few hundred euros.